 |California LEV II||0.07||0.09||NA|

-Since 2007, our new passenger vehicles have been designed to comply with China Stage III requirements (based on Euro 3 standards).
-China plans to implement the most recent European standards (Euro 5) starting in 2012 in large cities.
+Since 2010, our new gasoline-fueled passenger vehicles have been designed to comply with China Stage IV requirements (based on Euro 4 standards).
+China plans to implement the most recent European standards (Euro 5) starting in 2013 in large cities.
 Korea and Taiwan have adopted very stringent U.S.-based standards for gasoline vehicles and European-based standards for diesel vehicles.
-Japan has unique standards and test procedures, and began implementing more-stringent standards in 2009.
+Japan, which has unique standards and test procedures, began implementing more stringent standards in 2009.
 Ford is working to comply with all of these standards using a variety of approaches, including on-board diagnostics and after-treatment technologies.